 가람 [ga-ram] : river

 가람 is a beautiful native word to indicate “river.”
-As most of the civilizations started near rivers, the first Korean kingdom was also born near the Han River, the main river in Korea.
+Most civilizations started near rivers, and the first Korean kingdom was also born near the Han River, the main river in Korea.

 Although Koreans use the word “강 [gang]” instead of 가람 these days, 가람 remains a beautiful native Korean word.
 It is also used as a name for a man or a woman.